How To Write Sample Email To Approach New Client (+ Templates)

-Did you know that the average office worker receives around 121 emails per day?
+An average office worker receives about 121 emails daily.

 That’s a lot of emails.